isVy08/data-jobs-landscape/README.md

 6. Data: raw dataset, clean & full-stack dataset, keywords

 Still don't understand what I am doing?
 Read my report please.

+# What's in the report
+1. Where is the demand for Data Scientist the highest?
+2. What is a typical Data Scientist expected to do?
+3. What skills and qualifications are required for Data Scientist?
+4. How is job description for this role different among experience levels?
+5. How is job description for Data Scientist different from those for Data Analyst, Data Engineer and Machine Learning Engineer?

 # What's next
 - Develop Hero classifier